June 2-7, 2024

 A decade later, the "Three B's" commitment to malaria has deepened and expanded to new heights.
 In 2018, for example, the Malaria Eradication Scientific Alliance (MESA) at ISGlobal put forth an updated Research Agenda for Malaria Elimination and Eradication (or malERA 'refresh'), which remains a valuable resource to the global malaria community.
 Partners continue to invest deeply in malaria leadership development by supporting the 'movement' to embed this type work with partner institutions around the globe.

-Today, a new generation of malaria leaders is leveraging a legacy of learnings from the "Science of Eradication: Malaria" —including robust networks of alumni and faculty teaching experts, know-how in developing global public goods, and connections to the greater international health/malaria community—to take on the mantel of the leadership course: "Science of Defeating Malaria."
+Today, a new generation of malaria leaders is leveraging a legacy of learnings from the "Science of Eradication: Malaria" —including robust networks of alumni and faculty teaching experts, know-how in developing global public goods, and connections to the greater international health/malaria community—to take on the mantle of the leadership course: "Science of Defeating Malaria."

 The University of Health and Allied Sciences (UHAS) was established by an Act of Parliament (Act 828) in December, 2011 and envisioned to become a pre-eminent research and practically oriented health educational institution dedicated to community service.
 The main campus, including the central administration, is in Ho.
 A second campus is located in Hohoe.
 The university began operation in September 2012 with 154 students.